akadavee/Valentine/README.md

 Interactive Buttons: The "No" button cycles through , while the "Yes" button grows in size.
 Responsive Design: The webpage is designed to work on all screen sizes.

+How to Use

+Download the Files:
+Clone this repository or download the index.html, styles.css,yes_style.css,yes_page.html and script.js files.

+Open the Project:
+Open the index.html file in your web browser.